 In the event that you need assistance to complete a questionnaire to document AWS security and compliance positions, AWS has a recommended approach designed to provide you with the resources you need to answer your security and compliance questions in the context of the cloud and AWS’s business model.
 The most frequently used resources to complete security and compliance questionnaires are:

 - AWS Artifact – AWS Artifact is your go-to, central resource for compliance-related information that matters to you.
 It provides on-demand access to AWS’s security and compliance reports and select online agreements.
-The AWS SOC 2 report is particularly helpful for completing questionnaires because it provides a comprehensive description of the implementation and operating effectiveness of AWS security controls.
-Another useful document is the Executive Briefing within the AWS FedRAMP Partner Package.
+Reports available in AWS Artifact include our Service Organization Control (SOC) reports, Payment Card Industry (PCI) attestation of compliance, and certifications from accreditation bodies across geographies and compliance verticals that validate the implementation and operating effectiveness of AWS security controls.
+Agreements available in AWS Artifact include the Business Associate Addendum (BAA) and the Nondisclosure Agreement (NDA).

 - CSA Consensus Assessments Initiative Questionnaire – The CSA Consensus Assessments Initiative Questionnaire provides a set of questions the CSA anticipates a cloud consumer and/or auditor would ask of a cloud provider.
 It provides a series of security, control, and process questions which can then be used for a wide range of uses, including cloud provider selection and security evaluation.
 This document contains the AWS answers to the CSA questionnaire.